-Have you got travel insurance for Philippines?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+Have you got travel insurance for the Philippines?
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

-WHERE IS KATIBAWASAN FALLS
+WHERE IS KATIBAWASAN FALLS?

 Katibawasan Falls is located in Mambajao on Camiguin Island.

-HOW TO GET TO KATIBAWASAN FALLS
+HOW TO GET HERE

-I rented my scooter from Camiguin All In One for 350 pesos per day.
-They have many scooters to choose from and they can also help you to organise round the island tours in Camiguin.
+I rented my scooter from Camiguin All In One for 350 pesos per day with a full tank of gas.
+They have many scooters to choose from and they can also help you to organize round the island tours in Camiguin.

 Alternatively, there are tricycles and jeepney options available to get around Camiguin Island.
-A 10-minute tricycle ride from Mambajao to Catarman will cost around 100 pesos whereas the jeepney is only 40-50 pesos.
+A 10-minute tricycle ride from Mambajao to Catarman will cost around 100 pesos, whereas the jeepney is only 40-50 pesos.